-By 2025, retail group Colruyt Group wants only recyclable or reusable packaging for its private labels, including Boni and Everyday.
 "We are adopting a structured approach to replace the small group of non-recyclable packaging in our range.
-Our first priority is the so-called obstructive packaging, almost all of which will be eliminated from our range by the end of this year," says Nelle Thyssen, Sustainable Packaging Expert at Colruyt Group.
+Our first priority is the so-called obstructive packaging" says Nelle Thyssen, Sustainable Packaging Expert at Colruyt Group.

 The obstructive packaging category was introduced in the Fost Plus declaration 2021 by the Interregional Packaging Commission.
 "The term refers to packaging that is not recyclable and can also disrupt the sorting and recycling processes," explained Niko Vanhaelen, account manager at Fost Plus.

-The packaging was given a discouraging Green Dot rate, which is double the second highest rate paid by companies for collection, sorting and recycling.
+The packaging is given a discouraging Green Dot rate, which is at least double the second highest rate paid by companies for collection, sorting and recycling.
 "With such a high rate, we want to encourage companies to avoid this packaging and replace it with recyclable and more sustainable alternatives."
+Meanwhile, a second, comprehensive list of nuisance packaging was published.

 Top priority